O-Dev-OXOZONE/ODevLib/docs/source/rest_philosophy.md

 Usually, though, you get the same fields in retrieve/create/update serializers, plus some extra fields in retrieve serializers, i.e. primary keys in `id` field, and some computed stuff.

-## OViewSet

-ODevLib provides own implementation of a ViewSet.
-Its distinct features are:

-- automatic passing of additional URL lookup fields;
-- support for ODevLib flavor of REST API;
-- automatic OpenAPI schema generation for Swagger;